abuehrle/guestbook/README.md

 ![Deploy-Keys](Images/deploy-keys.png)

-Flux by default polls the image repo for new images every 5 minutes.
-Force a sync by running:

-`fluxctl sync --k8s-fwd-ns flux`

-If you’ve set everything up correctly, after a few minutes you should begin to see the Guestbook app deploying and running in the cluster.
-Check that by running:
+If you’ve set everything up correctly, after a few minutes you should begin to the redis servers deploying and running in the cluster.
+Check that with:

 `kubectl get pods -A`